thebkv/bkv/ruth02.md

 **Meaning:** House/place of bread or food.

-**MSFR:** The town to which Naomi and Ruth have returned and the location of the harvest and Boaz's field.
+**MSFR:** The town to which Naomi and Ruth returned and where Ruth now finds food in the harvest.

-**BKV:** The famine of Ruth 1 is being reversed.
-Bethlehem is again producing food, and Naomi's household is beginning to receive it.
+**BKV:** The reversal begun in Chapter 1 is becoming visible.
+Bethlehem was left during famine.
+Now Ruth is carrying grain home from its fields.

 ---